precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 For 2026, we have prepared the following topics, for different sets of skills.
 Since this is our first year, and since we are a rather small project, we might not be able to accommodate applicants to all of these projects.
+Before applying, introduce yourself in the [forum](https://precice.discourse.group/c/jobs/gsoc/15) and let us know more about your background and motivation:

+- What motivates you spend this summer in GSoC instead of doing anything else?
+- What interests you most about our project?
+- Will you have any other commitments (e.g., work or study) while working on the project?
+- What previous experience do you have with the respective technologies?
+- What previous experience with Git and GitHub do you have, if any?

-Introduce yourself in the [forum](https://precice.discourse.group/c/jobs/gsoc/15) and let us know more about your background and motivation, so that we can find out together if these topics are a good fit.
-Show us what you have tried already (see "entry test" in each project and feel free to go beyond that), to support your application.
-We will contact you via replies and/or private messages there.
+Additionally, show us what you have tried already (see "entry test" in each project and feel free to go beyond that), to support your application.
+If you have contributed anything to any preCICE repository, definitely mention this here.

+We will contact you via replies and/or private messages in the forum, to find out together if these topics are a good fit.
+You can alternatively ask quick questions in the [Matrix chat](https://matrix.to/#/#precice_lobby:gitter.im?web-instance[element.io]=app.gitter.im).
+Don't miss the [guidelines](#general-guidelines) at the bottom of this page.

 ### Project: Website modernization